Empowering women through enterprise in Burkina Faso and Nicaragua

 Last year, Shared Interest Foundation supported 916 female farmers and artisans through projects designed to empower women to increase their income, build new skills and strengthen their economic resilience through enterprise development.

-Join us on Thursday 7th of May to learn more about the impact of two of these projects; shea nut value addition in Burkina Faso, and organic vegetable production in Nicaragua, as we explore key themes including value addition, income diversification and women’s empowerment.
+On Thursday 7th of May, we hosted a webinar to explore the impact of two of these projects; shea nut value addition in Burkina Faso, and soilless, organic vegetable production in Nicaragua.
+During the event, we explored key themes including value addition, income diversification and women’s empowerment.

 Project 1: Enhancing women’s livelihoods by increasing the economic value of shea